jfo/blog/source/drafts/making-sounds.md

 }
 ```

-The C preprocessor will now replace every instance of `OUTPIN` with the value
+The preprocessor will now replace every instance of `OUTPIN` with the value
 `13`.
 This looks similar to variable assignment, but the mechanism underlying
 it is very different.
-All of those replacements happen at compile time, and so
+All of those replacements happen at (but really _just
-a constant should never be redefined after it has been given a value.
+before_) compile time, and so a constant should never be redefined after it has

-Consider:
+been given a value.

+Something like:

 ```c
 #define MYAWESOMECONSTANT "this is what I want my constant to be!"
 #define MYAWESOMECONSTANT "wait I changed my mind!"
 ```

-Gives us this compile time warning:
+would give us this compile time warning:

 ```c
 /private/tmp/const.c:2:9: warning: 'MYAWESOMECONSTANT' macro redefined